 The further details regarding these obligations can be found in the articles 5, 6 and 7, and paragraph 1 of the text for the first set of infringements and in articles 8, 10, 15 and 16 for the second set of infringements.

 (Tele)communications content and metadata

-As the infographic below and the summary of the Regulation state, privacy is guaranteed for communications content itself and for the metadata of the content.
+As the summary of the Regulation draft text states, privacy is guaranteed for communications content itself and for the metadata of the content.